gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 God reigns as a mighty King over all creation and executes justice.
 He is a forgiving God, but also an avenger of wrongdoing.
 # Psalm 100
 A thanksgiving Psalm, not for any good He has done particularly, but because He has created us and is good, loving and faithful.
+# Psalm 102
+It starts by asking for God’s intercession, for Him to hear his cry.
+Then, the psalmist exposes his dire situation, where he recognizes his finitude, fragility and mortality.
+Then, he contrasts his own insignificance with God’a greatness, that is timeless and survives all generations.
+The psalmist praises the Lord for having looked down from heaven and having created the earth.

+It seems that it mixes the psalmist personal afflictions with Israel’s redemption.
 # Psalm 104

 # Psalm 136